All API calls to the Decryptx Parser require authentication. Our endpoints support the following authentication methods:

 The transparent method requires that you include the partnerId and partnerKey in the body of the request.
 This is implemented separately for each API, so you can find details on the guide for each API call.

-The basic method requires the partnerId and partnerKey in the authentication header.
+The basic method requires the partnerId and partnerKey in the auth header.

-Our authentication methods provide security protection against replay attacks, time-to-live, request for integrity, and private key.
+Our authentication methods provide security protection against replay attacks, time-to-live, request integrity, and private key.

-Digest, HMAC, and RSA provide protection against replay attacks by requiring that a nonce be included in the authorization header.
+Digest, HMAC, and RSA provide protection against replay attacks by requiring that a nonce be included in the authentication header.
 If you opt to adopt an auth mechanism that protects against replay attacks, you need to ensure that your code is generating nonces that are unique over a 15 minute period.
-We recommend that you use a GUID or UUID.
-A UUID (Universal Unique Identifier) is a 128-bit number used as a unique identifier.
-Most programming languages will have a core function/method that generates UUIDs.
+We recommend that you use a Globally Unique Identifier (GUID) or a Universal Unique Identifier (UUID).
+GUID's and UUIDGUIDs and UUIDs are both 128-bit numbers used as a unique identifiers. and are generally interchangeable.
+The key difference is that the GUID is a Microsoft-specific standard.
+Most programming languages will have a core function/method that generates GUIDs or GUIDs or UUIDs.

-The HMAC and RSA methods provide time-to-live protection, by requiring the API caller to include a Unix timestamp in the authorization header.
+The HMAC and RSA methods provide time-to-live protection, by requiring the API caller to include a Unix timestamp in the authentication header.
 Our service will reject API calls that are older than 15 minutes.
-Again, in both the HMAC and RSA methods the timestamp is included in the hash/signature, therefore it cannot be altered in transit.
+Again, in both the HMAC and RSA methods the timestamp is included in the hash/signature and therefore cannot be altered in transit.

 Request integrity protection is provided by the HMAC and RSA methods.
-Both HMAC and RSA require that the authorization header contain a hash/signature of HTTP request.
+Both HMAC and RSA require that the authentication header contain a hash/signature of HTTP request.

 Our service reconstructs and validates the signature/hash using a shared key.
 The trade-off for adopting this increased protection is that it is difficult to construct the string to hash correctly.

-To help with integration we have created an auth debug endpoint to help with debugging.
+To help with integration we have created an Authentication Debug Endpoint to help with debugging.

-The following table outlines our supported Auth methods and the protections that each provide.
+The following table outlines our supported authentication methods and the protections that each provides.

 |Type||Auth.||Replay Protection||Time-to-live||Request Integrity||Private Key|

-We have a number of guides that describe how you can adopt each of the auth methods into your software.
-Where appropriate, the guides describe the parameters to include in the authentication header and how to construct the parameters.
+We have a number of guides that describe how to adopt each of the authentication methods into your software.
+Where appropriate, the guides describe the parameters to include in the auth header and how to construct those.
 Before reading the guides you should note the following: